Seahawks re-sign tight end Tyrone Swoopes, safety Adrian Colbert to practice squad

 Swoopes played one game each for Seattle in 2017 and 2018, spending the majority of both of those years on the practice squad, and began this season in camp with the Seahawks before being waived as injured on Aug.
 3 with a lower leg injury and then being waived off IR with an injury settlement on Aug.
 13. That settlement allowed Swoopes to be able to return during this season.

-Swoopes adds some experienced depth at a tight spot that took a hit Sunday when Will Dissly suffered an Achilles injury that almost certainly will sideline him for the rest of the season.
+Swoopes adds some experienced depth at a tight end spot that took a hit Sunday when Will Dissly suffered an Achilles injury that almost certainly will sideline him for the rest of the season.

 Swoopes, a former quarterback at Texas who has made the switch to tight end in the NFL, has one catch for 23 yards in his Seattle career, that coming in the win over the Raiders last year in London.

-Coach Pete Carroll said Monday not to rule out that the Seahawks will explore other options at tight end with Dissly out but the team could go with what it has for now — the trade deadline is exactly two weeks, Oct.
+Coach Pete Carroll said Monday not to rule out that the Seahawks will explore other options at tight end with Dissly out but the team could go with what it has for now.
+The trade deadline is exactly two weeks away, Oct.
 29.

 For now, Seattle has two listed tight ends on its 53-man roster in Luke Willson and Hollister, and also has George Fant and Joey Hunt to fill the “big tight end” or eligible tackle role that the team uses often.

-And the Seahawks also can get veteran Ed Dickson back off of Injured Reserve in two weeks, or for the Nov.
+And the Seahawks also can get veteran Ed Dickson back off of injured reserve in two weeks, or for the Nov.
 3 home game against Tampa Bay.

 He has been on IR after having what was referred to as minor knee surgery early in training camp.